-NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders (the "Annual Meeting") of Cherry Hill Mortgage Investment Corporation (the "Company") will be held on June 13, 2018, at 8:00 a.m., Eastern Time, at The Westin Mount Laurel, 555 Fellowship Road, Mount Laurel, New Jersey 08054 for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2019 Annual Meeting of Stockholders (the "Annual Meeting") of Cherry Hill Mortgage Investment Corporation (the "Company") will be held on June 12, 2019, at 8:00 a.m., Eastern Time, at The Westin Mount Laurel, 555 Fellowship Road, Mount Laurel, New Jersey 08054.
+At the Annual Meeting, the Company's stockholders will be asked to vote on the following matters:

-- 1. To elect to the Board of Directors the four nominees named in the attached Proxy Statement to serve until the 2019 Annual Meeting of Stockholders and until their successors are duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; and - 3.
-To transact such other business as may properly be brought before the Annual Meeting and at any adjournments or postponements thereof.
+- (1) the election to the Board of Directors of the Company of the four nominees named in the attached Proxy Statement to serve until the 2020 Annual Meeting of Stockholders and until their successors are duly elected and qualified; - (2) approval, on a non-binding advisory basis, of the compensation of our named executive officers for the year ended December 31, 2018; - (3) approval, on a non-binding advisory basis, of the preferred frequency of future non-binding advisory votes on the compensation of our named executive officers; - (4) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and - (5) such other business as may properly be brought before the Annual Meeting and at any adjournments or postponements thereof.

 We know of no other matters to come before the Annual Meeting.
-Only stockholders of record as of the close of business on April 13, 2018 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement of the meeting.
+Only stockholders of record as of the close of business on April 12, 2019 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement of the meeting.